RobinEatingWorm/naive-bayes-amzn/README.md

 * Validation Accuracy: 0.596
 * Testing Accuracy: 0.577

-Admittedly, the model's accuracy is quite low.
+Admittedly, the model accuracy is quite low.
 This makes sense in context, however, because it is unreasonable to expect Jeff Bezos's Tweets to be the only factor affecting Amazon stock prices.

 ### Most Probable Tokens